mihanovak1024/mihanovak1024.github.io/_portfolio/pg-essay-highlights.md

 The odds of getting from launch to liquidity without some kind of disaster happening are one in a thousand.
 So don't get demoralized.

-86. Six Principles for Making New Things
-I like to find
+86. Six Principles for Making New Things - February 2008 I like to find
 (a) simple solutions
 (b) to overlooked problems